ButterYum — a tasty little food blog

 1. Preheat oven to 325F.

-2. In a medium sauce pan, heat the cream and vanilla bean until the mix simmers.
+2. In a medium sauce pan, heat the cream and vanilla bean until the mix simmers (if using vanilla extract or paste, add during step 3).

-3. Remove pan from heat and let sit for 10 minutes.
+3. Remove pan from heat and let sit for 10 minutes (if using vanilla extract or paste, stir in now).

 4. In a bowl whisk together the sugar and yolks until they are a pale yellow.

-5. Whisk cream into the egg mixture and pour into 6 custard dishes. *If using vanilla extract, whisk it into the egg and sugar mixture (don't heat it with the cream).
+5. Slowly whisk cream into the egg mixture and pour into 6 custard dishes.

 6. Place 8-ounce ramekins or custard dishes in a large baking dish lined with a towel.